-A decision of the Superior Court may be appealed to the Supreme Court.
-Again, this is a review on the record and the Supreme Court will review the Superior Court decision and the Board decision to determine whether there were errors of law or fact or whether the Court ignored substantial evidence.
+A decision of the Superior Court may be appealed to the Supreme Court if it is a final order, i.e., the Superior Court did not remand the decision to the Board for further determination.
+Again this is a review on the record and the Supreme Court will review the Superior Court decision and the Board decision to determine whether there were errors of law or whether the Court ignored substantial evidence.
 Lester C. Newton Trucking Co., v.
 Neil, Del.
 Supr., 204 A. 2nd, 393 1964.